 A classic tidy cut can be adapted in many ways to make it stand out.
 This style has been disconnected with a line design and faded out into the beard.
 The line will have been cut in first to create the guideline.
 Then, that is where it’s faded up to.
 This has created a natural flow that compliments the pomp style on top.
 To wear your hair this way, blow dry it with a sea salt spray and then use a good styling powder for a matte finish.

 What’s great about a long and casual disconnected undercut hairstyle is it can either be sleek or textured, depending on your mood.

-Layered disconnected undercut style is an edgy variation to the traditional undercut.
-Tapered fade on the side that isn’t too high comes highly recommended with this cut.
+The layered disconnected undercut style is an edgy variation of the traditional undercut.
+A tapered fade on the side that isn’t too high comes highly recommended with this cut.
 To get this cut correctly, ask your stylist to avoid using scissors for the top.
-A precise razor cut on top would give the hair the right amount of texture that this style needs.
+A precise razor cut on top would give the hair the right texture that this style needs.

-This disconnected undercut is matched with a high skin fade for a neat and easy-to-style look.
-Men with a beard can totally rock an edgy style such as this disconnected skin fade pompadour.
+This disconnected undercut matches a high skin fade for a neat, easy-to-style look.
+Men with a beard can rock an edgy style like this disconnected skin fade pompadour.

-Achieve this combed-back disconnected style by making use of your best hair gel or pomade.
+Achieve this combed-back disconnected style by using your best hair gel or pomade.
 Feel free to use the finger combing technique for a more natural effect.

-A disconnected short comb over haircut is a perfect option for guys who love sleek hairstyles!
+A disconnected short comb-over haircut is perfect for guys who love sleek hairstyles!